 3. 24/7 emergency response service

-International emergencies don’t adhere to anyone’s schedule and so your TMC should offer a fully managed, 24/7 disaster response service to ensure that travellers affected by major events are proactively contacted and offered assistance, and that travel managers are kept abreast of developments as they happen.
+International emergencies don’t adhere to anyone’s schedule.
+Your TMC should offer a fully managed, 24/7 disaster response service to ensure that travellers affected by major events are proactively contacted and offered assistance, and that travel managers are kept abreast of developments as they happen.

 However, in order for this service to be the most efficient that it can be, it’s important that you provide your TMC with a 24/7 emergency contact within your organisation, as well as ensuring that all 24/7 contact details are kept up to date.